WJPA-AM (1450) &

 Previous WJPA Radio

 2012 -- 2011 -- 2010 -- 2009

 "The Radio Voice of the PONY League World Series"--Mark Uriah has been on mic for nearly every PONY League World

 Series game since 1984.
 With a degree from Ohio State, Mark also

-handles play-by-play announcing for the Wild Things, W&J College & high school football, basketball, wrestling,
+handles play-by-play announcing for the W&J College & high school football, wrestling,

-The long-time "Voice of the Pittsburgh Pirates" joins the World Series broadcast crew this year.
+"Voice of the Pittsburgh Pirates" joins the World Series broadcast crew again this year.
 Lanny has worked the past few years for the MSA Sports Network, calling high school games on-air and on the web.
 A product of Ithaca College, Frattare is an assistant professor at Waynesburg University.

 Radio has been the play-by-play home for virtually every PONY League

 World Series game played in Washington.
 Hear all the action on WJPA-AM